handsontable/hyperformula/docs/guide/custom-functions.md

 ### 4. Implement your function's logic

-Inside your function plugin class, add a method that implements your function's calculations.
+In your function plugin, add a method that implements your function's calculations.
 Your method needs to:
 * Take two optional arguments: `ast` and `state`.
 * Return the results of your calculations.